hgrano/rareskills-assignments/week1/README.md

 which send them tokens.
 Another problem is that the callback function cannot know who the actual `msg.sender` was that sent them the tokens and so the value of `operator` can be manipulated whoever calls the callback.

+## SafeERC20

+The issue with calling the standard ERC20 methods on an aribitrary contract is that the contract may not correctly implement the API.
+The SafeERC20 handles cases where the contract does not return a boolean value and signals failure via an exception/revert.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: